bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 ---
 title: Lightning Specification Meeting - Agenda 1101
 transcript_by: Gurwinder Sahota via TBTBTC v1.0.0
 tags: ['lightning']
 date: 2023-08-14
 ---

 Agenda: <https://github.com/lightning/bolts/issues/1101>

 Speaker 0: Alright, should we start?
-I want to talk a quick update on dual funding because I've been working with [Redacted] on cross-compatibility tests between Core Lightning and Eclair, and so far, everything looks good.
+I want to talk a quick update on dual funding because I've been working with [redacted] on cross-compatibility tests between Core Lightning and Eclair, and so far, everything looks good.
 The only part that has not yet been fully implemented in CLN is the reconnection part — when you disconnect in the middle of the signature exchange.
 This kind of reconnection is supposed to complete that signature exchange with one new TLV added to channel re-establish.
-So, I'm just waiting for [Redacted] to finalize that, then I'll be able to do cross-combat test on those two.
+So, I'm just waiting for [redacted] to finalize that, then I'll be able to do cross-combat test on those two.
 Once both are compatible, I guess we're gonna probably rework the commits and rebase the PR on top of master, but then it should be ready to go.
 That will also free up some cleanup on the quiescence and splicing spec PRs, so that we can have the same basis to work on those.

 Speaker 1: Cool.

 Speaker 2: Cool.
 We're trying to look at some of the questions and splicing stuff and it was kind of a stack on top of each other.
 So, decoupling it would definitely make it easier to work through and understand.

-Speaker 1: Yeah, [Redacted] isn’t here.
+Speaker 1: Yeah, [redacted] isn’t here.
 So, I actually don't know.
 Is it further up?
 There's splicing further up.
 No?
 Anyway, we've shipped an experimental splicing, so people are busy breaking it all over the place right now.
 So there's this.
 It's experimental, so they get to keep both pieces when they break it.
 It turns out one way to test is to do testing in CI.
 The other way is to just throw it at users, apparently.

 Speaker 2: Oh yeah.
 They'll do all the random shit that you need, basically.

 Speaker 1.
 I know.
 A little bit more testing would be nice, but they really wanted to make it into this release, so it's labeled experimental, and people can turn it on and keep both pieces.
 It works in the happy case.
 It's just all the unhappy cases, where people are discovering force closes and things.
 Hopefully that will resolve in the next three days before I do the final release.

 Speaker 2: Cool.
 Is there any stuff that should start to come back to this book?
-I know [Redacted] had that gist of other edge case-y stuff, and I'm guessing now the idea to sort of compile that down into a new text eventually in terms of what actually works a lot or what needs to be changed or whatever.
+I know [redacted] had that gist of other edge case-y stuff, and I'm guessing now the idea to sort of compile that down into a new text eventually in terms of what actually works a lot or what needs to be changed or whatever.

 Speaker 0: Oh yeah.
 I haven't worked on that at all, but at some point, we were discussing how to represent message exchanges so that we could have test vectors that would be exactly the messages exchanged.
 It could also be an input for the test at some point, but it's also useful to have something visual, where people can see exactly what messages are exchanged and why this scenario is not working, so that people implementing the feature understand some of the edge cases and details that can happen when some of these messages are out of order or something like that.
 But I haven't worked on it more.
 I think I won't have time to work on that in the very short term, but that's definitely something I'll come back to.

 Speaker 2: Cool.
 Yeah, and then the other related things — we started to take a look at the dynamic commitment stuff again.
 Kind of what we talked about in IC around aligning it, at least, with the message prefix and making sure the message flow meshes as much as possible.
 That's something we're doing in the background.
 I haven't started any code or anything.
 Just refreshing our mental model of the actual PRs, given some nuances if you looked at it last.
 But I think we'll have anything that comes through either on the questions or the slicing things.
 I think we also want the STFU for this as well, because otherwise, it's hard to do upgrades.
 I mean, it's simpler if there's no HTLCs.
 Obviously, you can upgrade HTLCs, but it's a lot simpler not to.

 Speaker 1: Yeah.

 Speaker 0: Yeah, great.
 So, I think in the end, it's just gonna end up being adding more TLVs to these splice messages to just explain what we want to negotiate on top of just creating a new transaction.
 I think it should be simple enough, but it's going to be to talk about it and to retell it once we have a standard basis for the PR after dual funding is merged.

 Speaker 2: Cool, and the TLVs are mainly for re-establishers, right?
 So basically, you remember what happened on reconnection type of a thing?
 For splicing, I guess?